httpwg/http-extensions/draft-ietf-httpbis-binary-message.md

 Terminator field.
 The zero value of the Content Terminator distinguishes it from the Name Length field, which cannot contain a value of 0.

-Indeterminate-length messages can be truncated in a similar way as known-length messages; see {{padding}}.
+Indeterminate-length messages can be truncated in a similar to that for known-length messages; see {{padding}}.

 Indeterminate-length messages use the same encoding for field lines as known-length messages; see {{fields}}.